mdeous/plasmid/README.md

 * Does not support signed SAML requests
 * Does not support encrypted SAML requests
-* IdP initiated flow currently only works with existing session, but login form is broken (waiting for [crewjam/saml#463](https://github.com/crewjam/saml/pull/463) to be merged)
+* IdP initiated flow currently does not properly redirect to the SP after login

 ## License